 To date, we have not completed a clinical trial for any of our product candidates.
-Moreover, there have been only a limited number of clinical trials involving the use of allogeneic iNKT cells and none involving therapies similar to our therapies.
+Moreover, there have been only a limited number of clinical trials involving the use of iNKT cells and none involving therapies similar to our therapies.
 It is impossible to predict when or if any product candidates we may develop will prove safe in humans.
 In the adoptive cell therapy field, there have been significant adverse events from allogeneic cell treatments in the past, including cytokine release syndrome (CRS), peripheral neuropathies and adverse events linked to lymphodepleting chemotherapy regimens used in the field prior to administration of cell therapy products.
-We have also observed a serious adverse event of cardiac arrest in our ongoing AGENT-797 trial in patients with COVID-19 requiring mechanical ventilation and with moderate-to-severe acute respiratory distress syndrome, which was determined by the study investigator to be unrelated to AGENT-797.
+We have also observed multiple serious adverse events, including cardiac arrest, in our ongoing AGENT-797 trial in patients with COVID-19 requiring mechanical ventilation and with moderate-to-severe acute respiratory distress (ARDS).
+All such serious adverse events to date have been determined by the study investigator to be unrelated to AGENT-797.
 There can be no assurance that our product candidates will not cause undesirable side effects in the future, which may include serious adverse effects that are related to our product candidates.